-Freshman Expedition is an outdoor orientation experience offered to incoming first-year students through Geneva College′s Pisgah Program.
+Freshman Expedition is an outdoor orientation experience offered to incoming first-year students through Geneva College′s Center for Student Engagement.
 The trip is specifically designed to help incoming first-year Geneva students transition into college life, establish healthy goals, develop relationships and grow in their relationship with the Lord.

 Although Freshman Expedition is not a required for incoming students, it is strongly encouraged by Geneva College for a successful freshman transition.

 Beginner and skilled adventurers are welcome, and no experience is necessary.
 All camping gear is provided and included in the cost of the trip.
 Students are responsible to bring their own clothing and personal items.
 Sleeping bags will be provided, though if a student prefers to bring their own they may.

 You will have the opportunity to experience various ropes course challenges, backcountry cooking, camping, group activities, new friendships, meaningful conversations, and reflection times.
 All these aspects of the trip are intentionally designed to encourage deeper personal, social, spiritual, and academic development throughout your college experience.

 The trip will begin at 3 p.m. on August 21 and end at 8 p.m. on August 25.